wagdav/training/content/posts/2019-02-24-Lausanne-Montreux-Grandvaux.md

----
-title: Lausanne - Montreux - Grandvaux
+:page/title Lausanne - Montreux - Grandvaux
-tags: ride
+:page/tags ride
-distance: 58
+:page/distance 58
----
+:page/body

 First ride of the year along the lakeside to Montreux.
 Back to Vevey, then up to Chexbres and Grandvaux.
 Finally back to Lausanne through Belmont and Chailly.